(a) an individual in the event of the individual’s retirement; or

 Approved Retirement Fund means a resident retirement fund having a ruling under section 131 of the Act;

-For the purposes of calculating the income of a retirement fund -(a) Retirement Contributions received by the fund shall not be included in the calculation and shall not be an incoming of the fund; and
+(a) Retirement Contributions received by the fund shall not be included in the calculation and shall not be an incoming of the fund; and

 (b) Retirement Payments shall not be deductible and are not included in the cost of any asset or liability of the fund.